JAlcocerT/JAlcocerT/content/blog/iot-micro-picoW.md

 {{% details title="If you used ArduinoIDE..." closed="true" %}}

-Short Answer:

-**You *cannot* directly view or retrieve the code that’s already been uploaded to a microcontroller like the Pico W from the Arduino IDE.**
+**You *cannot* directly view or retrieve the code that’s already been uploaded to a microcontroller like the Pico W from the ArduIDE.**

 Once code is uploaded, it's compiled into machine code and stored in flash memory — not easily readable or reversible.